Deborah is a writer, healer, and teacher. She enjoys helping people work towards healthier lives.

-But sometimes, you're just creating your own misery.
-You're responsible for your happiness, and when you're happy, then your relationship is healthier.
+Often, you create your own misery.
+You alone are responsible for your happiness, and when choose happy, then your relationship is healthier.
 When you act like a brat, you only make yourself and your partner miserable.
 You can take control of yourself and your life!

 Be nice.
 That's really the long and short of being in a successful relationship with anybody.
 You can't underestimate the power of kindness, not only for yourself, but also for the people around you.

 Stop being mean.
 If you don't love this man, then be honest, let him go, and get on with your life.
 If you do care, then be kind.
+In any relationship it is important to first notice how you truly feel about the relationship.
+Once you acknowledge your truth, you have a responsibility to speak up.
+This honors your heart as well as the other person.
+Speak kindly, but speak your truth.
 Banish the ice queen!